Paduce/pySigLib/docs/pages/signature_kernels/static_kernels.rst

 ------------------

-In addition to the provided kernels, one can use a custom kernel by defining a child class of the abstract base class ``pysiglib.AmbientKernel`` and using the methods of ``pysiglib.Context`` to save objects for re-use in backpropagation.
+In addition to the provided kernels, one can use a custom kernel by defining a child class of the abstract base class ``pysiglib.StaticKernel`` and using the methods of ``pysiglib.Context`` to save objects for re-use in backpropagation.
 For example, an implementation of ``pysiglib.LinearKernel`` is given below.
-When writing custom kernels, it is very important to make them as efficient as possible, as computation of the ambient kernel makes up a significant proportion of the overall computational cost of signature kernels.
+When writing custom kernels, it is very important to make them as efficient as possible, as computation of the static kernel makes up a significant proportion of the overall computational cost of signature kernels.

 .. code-block:: python

+    from pysiglib import StaticKernel

-    class LinearKernel(AmbientKernel):
+    class LinearKernel(StaticKernel):

     def __call__(self, ctx, x, y):
         dx = torch.diff(x, dim=1)